WangLabforComputationalBiology/SARS-COV-nanobody-screening/README.md

 # SARS-COV-nanobody-screening
 Screening of Nanobodies against SARS-CoV-2 and Identification of Active Residues
 # Description
 Nanobodies, also known as VHHs or Nbs, are single-domain antibodies derived from camelid heavy-chain antibodies.
 Nanobodies have many unique properties that make them good candidates for the treatment of viruses.
 However, there is a lack of in silico screening techniques to promptly identify a large number of nanobodies.
 In  this project, three-step screening strategy iteratively in Silico was applied to acquire effective anti-SARS-CoV-2 nanobodies.
-Among the strategy, we use NeighborSearch to identify the active residues of nanobodies and antigen.
+In the strategy, we use NeighborSearch to identify the active residues of nanobodies and antigen.
 The output file listed the IDs of the active residues.
 # Usage
   ## Download data
    The required data can be downloaded from the respective database: